nabyendukuiti/8-Week-SQL-Challenge/README.md

 WHERE rnk = 1
 ORDER BY customer_id;
 ```
-#### Explanation
-- The **CTE ranking** performs an inner join using the "product_id" column to bring together sales and product information and also calculates a rank for each product purchased by a customer, partitioned by the "customer_id" and ordered by the "order_date."
-The **DENSE_RANK()** function assigns a rank to each row, and the **PARTITION BY** clause ensures that the ranking is done separately for each customer.
-- **WHERE rnk = 1** The query selects the first purchase for each customer by only including rows where the rank ("rnk") is equal to 1.

 #### Answer
 	| customer_id | product_name |
 	| ----------- | ------------ |